bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 1 - 2 - 3 - 4  - 5
 4 - 5 - 6
   // when we reach > 5, it saves the last two branches,
-  // and replaces the thrird branch with an asserted value
+  // and replaces the thrird $branch with an asserted value
-  // to "feed" any potential mutator at branch 5).
+  // to "feed" any potential mutator at $branch 5).
 4 - 5 - 6 - 7
 4 - 5 - 6 - 7 - 8
 7 - 8 - 9